-We evaluate our method on several challenging datasets that contain large pose variations, part variations, and category variations.
-Unlike the FUNIT work, which focuses on translations between reasonably-aligned images or simple objects, our interest is in the translations between likely misaligned images of highly articulate objects.
+We evaluate our method on challenging datasets that contain large pose variations, part variations, and category variations.
+Unlike existing few-shot image-toimage translation works, which focus on translations between reasonably-aligned images or simple objects, our interest is in the translations between likely misaligned images of highly articulate objects.
 Throughout the experiments, we use 256×256 as our default image resolution for both inputs and outputs.